Cambridge-Hands-On-Science/Experiments/Experiments/Biology/A Bug's Life.md

 Children will look at lots of jars and blocks of interesting creatures, try to identify them, and learn a few things are each one.
 This is one of those experiments where you'll often get kids who are very interested or not really interested at all, so feel free to vary how long you keep them with you depending on how interested they seem.
 Don't worry if they only look at one thing then leave!

 Tips for demonstrating:
 1) Make sure that none of your bugs disappear during the day!
 I would recommend having a smaller selection out at a time so you can keep an eye on them all (and can remember interesting facts about them all).
+Some selection ideas are included but feel free to come up with your own sets!
 2) If they're young ask them to look at their fingernail or a hair under the magnifying glass – this will give them a better concept of scale and show them how much more detail you can see under the magnifying glass!

 *** BASIC PROCEDURE AND EXPLANATION ***